hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/aws.md

 #### Active Nodes

 The diagram depicts two active nodes to be concise.
-Additional nodes can be added by simply launching another instance with the identical configuration that points to the same shared external services.
+Additional nodes can be added by altering your configuration to launch another instance that points to the same shared external services.
 The number and sizing of nodes should be based on load requirements and redundancy needs.
 Nodes should be deployed in alternate zones to accommodate zone failure.

 The cluster is comprised of essentially independent nodes in a SaaS type model.
 There are no concerns of leader election or minimal or optimum node counts.
 When a new node enters the cluster it simply starts taking new work from the load balancer and from the memory cache queue and thus spreading the load horizontally.